rndme/cia/README.md

 * Wildcards: `*` as reducer prop fires on all types, `.off('TYPE', '*')` removes all TYPE reducers
 * Non-string types: pass `reducers.KEY` instead of `"KEY"` as a type for validity and IDE happiness
 * Non-string types: pass `instance.$KEY` instead of `"KEY"` as a type for validity and IDE happiness
-* `.bind(context)` to reducers for BYO-context; internals don't use `this` to `.dispatch()`
+* `.bind(context)` to reducers for BYO-context; internals don't need `this` to `.dispatch()`
+* Over-ride unbound conexts on `.dispatch()` with a third argument; the `this` value for the reducers
 * Reducer definition object can have an array of many reducers under one type property name.
-*

 ## Options
 Options are set globally, and percolate to an instance upon instantiation.
 You can modify the options on the instance for more localized control.
+The publish options affect setup, and thus can only be applied globally before instantiation; you can set them true, create an instance, and set them false after that to instantiate unique-options instances.

 Globally, these are set as `CIA._optionName`, and on the instance as `_optionName`